 Benefits for businesses

 As mentioned above, containers are quickly becoming the standard across many different computing models.
-As the standard, they are helping organizations accelerate application delivery by standardizing the application components, simplifying application rollbacks, and reducing configure errors by ensuring all application dependencies are packaged together.
+As the standard, they are helping organizations accelerate application delivery by standardizing the application components, simplifying application rollbacks, and reducing configuration errors by ensuring all application dependencies are packaged together.
 Additionally, containers, along with Kubernetes, are providing organizations significant operational efficiencies by automating many of the tasks related to managing an application environment.

 The financial benefits of containers are also plentiful.
-Their portability reduces the risk of vendor lock-in, as well as allowing you to utilize a hybrid- or multi-cloud environment.
+Their portability reduces the risk of vendor lock-in, as well as allowing you to utilize a hybrid-cloud or multi-cloud environment.
 Containers also have a lighter footprint than VMs.
 This means that you can also run a much higher density of containers on a single node.
 This in turn provides a direct cost reduction for containers compared to VMs, as you can pay for one OS for thousands of containers.

 Ultimately, the greatest benefit of containers comes from an amalgamation of benefits.
 The combination of containers and Kubernetes accelerates application delivery through standardization of components.
 The single package across all environments eliminates a lot of configuration errors, with deployment automation provided by container orchestration.
 This ultimately means that time to market is faster through the quicker, simplified deployment in the DevOps pipeline.
 In turn, this provides the ability to have a consistent environment, which in turn helps security too.